mdbentaleb/alx-system_engineering-devops/0x09-web_infrastructure_design/1-distributed_web_infrastructure.md

 - **Differences Between the Primary and Replica Nodes for the Application**:
 <br/>The Primary node performs all the write operations needed by the application, while the Replica node processes the read operations.
-<br//>This segmentation offloads the read traffic from the Primary node, greatly increasing overall performance.
+<br/>This segmentation offloads the read traffic from the Primary node, greatly increasing overall performance.

+## Issues with This Infrastructure

++ **Summary:**
+<br/>- The load balancer remains a single point of failure (SPOF).
+<br/>- Servers lack firewall protection.
+<br/>- Traffic is unencrypted.
+<br/>- There is no monitoring.

++ **Specific Issues:**

+<br/>1.
+Multiple Single Points of Failure (SPOF):
+<br/> If the primary MySQL database server goes down, the entire site will be unable to make changes, such as adding or removing users.
+<br/> The server with the load balancer and the application server connecting to the primary database server are also SPOFs.

+<br/>2.
+Security Issues:
+<br/>Data transmitted over the network is not encrypted with an SSL certificate, making it vulnerable to interception by hackers.
+<br/>Without a firewall, there is no way to block unauthorized IP addresses.

+<br/>2.
+Lack of Monitoring:
+<br/>The status of each server is unknown due to the absence of monitoring tools.